mrbazzan/practices-of-the-python-pro/README.md

 - Constant Time O(1)
 Doesn't depend on the input!
 Nothing is better than constant time.
-[what do you mean Dan] the initial computation may itself be nonconstant, but if it allows subsequent steps to become constanct, great trade-off!.
+[what do you mean Dan] the initial computation may itself be non-constant, but if it allows subsequent steps to become constant, great trade-off!.

 Space complexity
 ----------------